 Argentine Tango is a great dance with lots of flair and passion.
 You will need to develop a good sense of balance and having control of the dance frame is a must.
-The dance position is very compact and the foot movements are very small as Argentine Tango does not travel around the dance floor in great amounts.
+While Argentine Tango stands as its own style it is recommended that you also learn some ballroom dancing to help you with this dance.
+The dance position in AG is very compact and the foot movements are very small as Argentine Tango does not travel around the dance floor in great amounts.

 The different styles of Argentine tango Dancing:

 Here is a great introduction of how the different styles of Tango evolved over time and with it the techniques and steps used in this dance.

 How to dance the Argentine Tango to music